Hi! I’m Katya Sivak!

 Registered Clinical Counsellor (#11114)

-In professional terms, I am a teacher, a therapist, and a founder of Within Counselling Therapy Collective.
 My passion is guiding people to discover who they really are, beyond thoughts and judgments about themselves.
-My work is a unique combination of western therapeutic approaches, research based neuroscience infused therapy, Mama Earth Based wisdom from my Siberian ancestors, and carefully tended to intuitive healing... but most days I will just say that I am someone who doesn’t take herself too seriously (although I take my work seriously) and I am deeply in love with Earth Mother.
+My work is a unique combination of western therapeutic approaches, research based neuroscience infused therapy, and Mama Earth Based wisdom from both my Slavic ancestors and my Siberian ancestors in the Altai Mountains.

 My Journey here

 My ancestors are from Siberia and Ukraine.
 They were farmers, bee keepers, artists, teachers, and healers and I always felt their endurance, creativity, and wisdom in me.
 I would say, it is my natural and deep calling to SEE people and help them heal that led me to pursue a psychology & counselling career.
 And if I am completely honest, it is my own loving to be seen and to heal that has lead me to embark on this professional journey.